Open Platform

 Gaming consoles and smartphones are not considered suitable devices.

-Although we do not mandate a specific model or type, we encourage students to have a device that includes features that provide the greatest possible access to the educational resources that will support and enhance their learning.
-The device must also be easy for students to manage.
-Older devices can be slow with poor wifi connectivity and limited battery life.
-We have found that tablet devices, including iPad’s, do not offer the best experience – it is the College’s expectation that students will not use these.
+Although we do not mandate a specific model or type, we encourage students to have a device that provides the greatest possible access to educational resources and supports their learning.
+The device should also be easy for students to manage.
+Older devices can be slow, have poor Wi-Fi connectivity, and limited battery life.
+We have found that tablet devices, including iPads, do not offer the best experience—it is the College’s expectation that students will not use these.

-The use of the device in the classroom will be “cloud based”, with Google applications used extensively across the curriculum.
+Classroom use will be primarily cloud-based, with Google applications used extensively across the curriculum.

-A Chromebook is a personal computer running the Chrome operating system.
-These devices are designed to be used primarily while connected to the Internet, with most applications and data residing “in the cloud”.
-The Chrome operating system is designed by Google to work primarily with web applications.
-When purchasing one, check that the model is still supported by Google by visiting their Auto Update webpage.
+- Chromebook: A personal computer running the Chrome operating system, designed to be used primarily while connected to the internet, with most applications and data stored in the cloud.
+When purchasing, check that the model is still supported by Google by visiting their Auto Update webpage..

-We recommend that students create separate accounts on their device: one for use at home and another for school.
-This is especially important for Chromebooks as restrictions will apply to their school account even when connected from outside of school.
+We recommend that students create separate accounts on their device: one for home use and another for school.
+This is especially important for Chromebooks, as restrictions will apply to the school account even when connected outside of school.

-If implementing any type of parental control, please ensure that your child has not installed any VPN, has network settings set to Auto or DHCP and that firewall and anti-virus applications have not expired.
-With parental controls in place, school IT won’t be able to make changes as your child’s account likely won’t have the correct permissions.
+If implementing parental controls, please ensure that your child has not installed a VPN, that network settings are set to Auto or DHCP, and that firewall and anti-virus applications are up to date.
+With parental controls in place, school IT staff may not be able to make changes, as your child’s account may not have the correct permissions.

 Most retailers offer flexible payment terms and layby options.
-Support may be available through Work and Income New Zealand (WINZ) once benefit eligibility criteria has been met.
-The school has a limited supply of devices which can support families who may not be in a position to afford one.
+Support may also be available through Work and Income New Zealand (WINZ), subject to eligibility criteria.
+The school has a limited supply of devices to support families who may not be in a position to purchase one.